 Holding our breath that we wouldn’t ruin the table anymore, we decided to give it a try.
 You know us though, we couldn’t do it without turning on the video camera.

-So, without further adieu, Mr. Baby Gizmo is back in today’s Baby Gizmo video to show you IF the DIY remedy of using a hot steam iron to remove a heat stain on a wood table worked!
+So, without further adieu, Mr. Gizmo is back in today’s Baby Gizmo video to show you IF the DIY remedy of using a hot steam iron to remove a heat stain on a wood table worked!